xinhari/xinhari/README.md

 - **gRPC Transport** - gRPC based request/response with support for bidirectional streaming.
 We provide an abstraction for synchronous communication.
 A request made to a service will be automatically resolved, load balanced, dialled and streamed.

 - **Async Messaging** - PubSub is built in as a first class citizen for asynchronous communication and event driven architectures.
-Event notifications are a core pattern in micro service development.
+Event notifications are a core pattern in xinhari service development.
 The default messaging system is a HTTP event message broker.

 - **Synchronization** - Distributed systems are often built in an eventually consistent manner.
 Support for distributed locking and leadership are built in as a Sync interface.
 When using an eventually consistent database or scheduling use the Sync interface.

-- **Pluggable Interfaces** - Go Micro makes use of Go interfaces for each distributed system abstraction.
-Because of this these interfaces are pluggable and allows Go Micro to be runtime agnostic.
+- **Pluggable Interfaces** - Xinhari makes use of Go interfaces for each distributed system abstraction.
+Because of this these interfaces are pluggable and allows Xinhari to be runtime agnostic.
 You can plugin any underlying technology.
 Find plugins in [github.com/micro/go-plugins](https://github.com/micro/go-plugins).

 ## Getting Started